 JPEGs are popular for storing photographs and other large files, and for transmitting them over the internet.
 However, there is a quality issue to be aware of.

 While JPEGs preserve quality up to a point, they are not as good at doing as PNG files are.
-You have the ability to specify how small you want a JPEG file to be.
+For instance, you have the ability to specify how small you want a JPEG file to be.
 You do need to be aware, though, that compressing the files too far will result in a loss of quality.

 For that reason, the primary use for a JPEG file is to store files in a small space, and to send them (if print quality is not a concern) via email.